NateEag/wc2/README.md

 This project does something different.
 Instead of a different *language* it uses a different *algorithm*.
-The new algorithm is significantly faster -- implementing in a slow language like JavaScript is still faster than the original `wc` program written in C.
+The new algorithm is significantly faster -- implementing it in a slow language like JavaScript is still faster than the original `wc` program written in C.